VT Markets APP

 A report from Fitch Ratings suggests the US labor market will take about a year and a half to recover from pandemic’s impact.
 Unemployment rate will not return to their ‘natural’ rate of 4.3% until the last quarter of 2020.

 Iran bans bitcoin mining as the nation face power shortages.
-Major cities are having difficulty supplying electricity, and government officials are putting the blame on illegal currency mining.
+Major cities are having difficulty supplying electricity, and government officials are putting the blame on illegal cryptocurrency mining.
 Statistics showed that around 4.5% of bitcoin mining between January and April took place in Iran, according to blockchain analytics firm Elliptic.
 The negative headline did little impact to Bitcoin’s price, which rallied roughly 1% to $38,674.

 Reserve Bank of New Zealand left its cash rate unchanged at 0.25%, and here are Bloomberg’s key takeaways from RBNZ’s meeting: